kayservince/Scraping-demo/README.md

-# Scapping-demo
+# Scaping-demo
- Scrapping demo with BeautifoulSoup and urllib request library in Python, a stocks index example
+ Scraping demo with BeautifoulSoup and urllib request library in Python, a stocks index example